This information explains vulvar cancer, including symptoms, diagnosis, and treatment.

 - Classes in yoga, t’ai chi, and aerobics

-After treatment ends, your doctor or nurse will give you a follow-up care plan.
-This tells you what exams and tests you should have in the future and how often you should have them.
+When your treatment ends, your healthcare provider will give you a follow-up care plan.
+The plan explains what exams and tests you should have in the future and how often you should have them.
 Following the plan can help to detect a returning or new cancer.
 Call in between check-ups if you have any symptoms.
-Ask your nurse to let you use a mirror so she can show you where to look.
+Ask your nurse to show you where to look using a mirror.
 You should examine your perineal area monthly.

 Having cancer can cause many emotions.
 Recovering from cancer treatments can take time.
 Please take advantage of our staff’s experience.
 They can help you at every step and can refer you to other professionals if needed.
 Let us know how you are feeling and what we can do to help.Back to top